MileHacker Logo

 • Scenic Viewpoints

-The Calabar River Waterfront, especially from Marina Resort, offers scenic views.
+The Calabar River Waterfront, notably from Marina Resort, offers scenic views.
 High points in Cross River National Park provide panoramic rainforest views.

 • Wildlife Viewing

 Cross River National Park is the main location for diverse wildlife, including drill monkeys (endemic to the region).
-Tours with a guide and permits are necessary.
+Organized tours and permits are necessary.

 • Drill Ranch Afi Mountain